InspiredAccessFoundation/uct-locator/sql/README.md

 # Running migrations

 1. Start a port forward connection from above
-2. Update your .env.migrate file to point to the env you want to run migrations against
+2. Update your .env.migrate<env> file to point to have the correct connection details to the db you are connecting to
-3. Run `NODE_ENV=migrate npm run db-status -- --debug` to validate what is going to run
+3. Run `NODE_ENV=migrate<env> npm run db-status -- --debug` to validate what is going to run
-3. Run `NODE_ENV=migrate npm run db-up -- --debug` to execute the migrations
+3. Run `NODE_ENV=migrate<env> npm run db-up -- --debug` to execute the migrations